The measure of success

 5.)
 Become a salesperson and marketer

 Sales and marketing are how you find your niche.
 It’s how you figure out which publishers or markets to submit your work to.
 It’s how you interact with the editors.
 Marketing is all about your brand and helping you reach your reader base.
 Some writers have become successful solely because they are good at selling themselves.
 As a writer who can both write and sell stories, you’ll be unstoppable.
+I teach a masterclass in how to sell, pitch, and write stories that editors and publishers want to buy that has helped many writers make their first major sell.

 6.)
 Learn other forms of storytelling